kumahq/kuma/docs/proposals/custom-sidecar-config.md

 It will allow for customer configuration of both sidecar and init containers.
 It will be namespace scoped.
-The spec will contain a jsonpatch string which describes the modification to be performed.
+The spec will contain an array of jsonpatch strings which describe the modifications to be performed.
 There is no Universal mode equivalent.

 ### Example